 The famous episode "Homer's Enemy" is a deconstruction of the general weirdness and insanity of its setting, based around the premise of What if a real-life, normal person had to enter Homer's universe and deal with him?
 Frank Grimes, a relatively humorless but hard-working man who is still forced to live cheaply despite working almost his entire life, encounters Homer on the job at the nuclear power plant.
 You can imagine what happens next—the result is funny, but also disturbing and very dark upon further reflection (one of the darkest Simpsons episodes ever made).

 At one point, Homer is about to drink a beaker of sulfuric acid when Grimes stops him.
 Grimes reacts exactly as we would expect a normal person to react—he's visibly freaked out, and when Homer blows off the danger with laughter, he shouts "Stop laughing, you imbecile!
 Do you realize how close you just came to killing yourself?!" while Homer just smiles at him blankly and dumbly, completely unable to understand not only the danger he just put himself in or why Frank is so upset with him.
 A series of such incidents, and everyone else's indifference to Homer's stupidity ultimately drives Frank Grimes into insanity (and death).

 The movie in general deconstructs many parts of the series.
 For example, Eddy's Flanderization into a Jerkass is deconstructed in that both his friends and neighbors are actually reacting to it, while most of time the Eds do something to deserve whatever they got, and even then the kids left them off the hook.
 Not this time, the kids now actually want to kill them (perhaps literally because of how hellbent they were to find them).

 Eddy's reason for becoming such a jerk is deconstructed as well.
-At a young age, he was abused severely by his brother, giving him a cynical view in life and believed that being an asshole is a way of being cool (considering that even Rolf was utterly scared of the guy, that might be understandable).
+At a young age, he was abused severely by his brother, giving him a cynical view in life and believed that being an asshole is the best way to be cool (considering that even Rolf was utterly scared of the guy, that might be understandable).